jamesesguerra/vault/dotnet/2 - Complete Applications/4 - EF Core.md

 - **migration designer.cs file** - describes EF Core's internal model of your data model at the point in time when the migration was generated
 - **model snapshot file** - describes EF Core's current internal model and is updated when you add another migration

 Creating migration files doesn't change anything on the database.
 You have to apply the migrations to a database by running this command.
-This in turn, creates a database depending on whether it's already created or not.
+This, in turn, creates a database depending on whether it's already created or not.
 ```sh
 dotnet ef database update
 ```